Clinton Naina

 1998-99

-Ilan Pasin (This is Our Way): Torres Strait Art, two-year tour of Australia
+Ilan Pasin (This is Our Way): Torres Strait Art, two-year touring of Australia

 and the Pacific: Cairns Regional Gallery, Cairns; Perc Tucker Regional Gallery,